CLOSE

 Sewing and Quilting

-Most children, boys and girls, learned to sew.
+Most children learned to sew.
 Students will learn how to thread a needle, tie a knot, and sew basic stitches.
 They will be introduced to common quilt blocks and can create their own patterns.

 Make a Hanky Doll

-Viewing examples of household tools of the 1800s and sharing how they are similar to or different from contemporary items.
 “What was this used for?”
+Students will view examples of household tools of the 1800s and share how they are similar to or different from contemporary items.

 Outdoor Games and Parlour Games

 Games of the 1800s were varied and delightful.
-Students will try out period games dependent upon ages of students, group size, and weather conditions.
+Students will try out period games dependent on the ages of students, group size, and weather conditions.

-A visit back to 1884 will show how a teacher lead an entire school of children in just one room and consisting of several grades.
-The Humke School House once stood near Centralia, Iowa, and is furnished and equipped for experiencing a delightful school day.
-See if you can answer a few exam questions from an 1895 Final exam.
+A visit back to 1884 will show how a teacher-led an entire school of children consisting of several grades in just one room.
+The Humke Schoolhouse once stood near Centralia, Iowa, and is furnished and equipped for experiencing a delightful school day.

 Log Cabin and Badger Hole

 Dubuque started as a mining camp.
-Early settlers lived in a variety of shelters, and modern students will experience life in an 1833 Log Cabin and in a Badger Hole for miners.
+Early settlers lived in a variety of shelters, and modern students will experience life in an 1833 log cabin and miners’ badger hole.

 Lead Mine and Windlass